ARTLAB RESIDENCY 2023

 Under its 2022–23 residency program, the ArtLab welcomes Bill Burns, whose inquiry will continue throughout the year and culminate in an exhibition at the Foreman Art Gallery in September 2023.

-The Country Singer, the Salt, the Milk, the Goats is a project to make and research methods of trade and engagement between people and other people, between people and animals and between people and things.
+The Milk, the Goats, the Costume Maker, the Bees, the Honey, the Brass Band is a project to make and research methods of trade and engagement between people and other people, between people and animals and between people and things.
 Bill Burns will be keen to meet farmers, musicians, beekeepers, artists, students and farm animals in the community.
 He wants to know how things work and how people and animals get along here.
 The hope is to unravel the poetics and joy in these everyday relations.
 For Bill this is part of a long-duration performance work involving our relations to other species, global trade and food production.